 We often heard from our parents that when they were young, people could buy cigarettes and smoke pretty much anywhere — even in hospitals!
 Ads for cigarettes were all over the place.
 Today we're more aware about how bad smoking is for our health.
-Smoking is restricted or banned in almost all public places and cigarette companies are no longer allowed to advertise on TV, radio, and in many magazines.Everyone knows that smoking can cause cancer when you get older, but did you know that it also has bad effects on your body right now?
-A cigarette contains about 4000 chemicals, many of which are poisonous.
-Some of the worst ones are:
+Smoking is restricted or banned in almost all public places and cigarette companies are no longer allowed to advertise on TV, radio, and in many magazines.Arsenic: used in rat poison

 Methane: a component of rocket fuel